NOAA-GSL/VxCouchbasePerformanceTest/test/README.md

 programmatically convert queries to KV operations.
 The test cases intend to provide examples of this.

-###

 ### **Document Schema**

 The two most important discoveries in this exercise turn out to be the importance of the document schema in Couchbase, and the importance of converting long-running N1QL queries into key value pair queries based on the ID field - an artifact of the schema.
-The basic document schema looks like this…
+This is an example of the basic document schema.

 {